RauschJames/CollatzConjectureSolver/README.md

-# CollatzConjectureTester
+# CollatzConjectureTester #Just for fun.
 Plug in a number and get nothing done.
-Just for fun, matplotlib and scatter plot practice too.
+Matplotlib and scatter plot practice too.